WELCOME TO THE NEW ART MARKET!

 When we were pondering different ways of organizing Superfine! as a fair, a very wise friend of ours once said to us (over a glass of red wine): "To the attendees, it's all art."

 This stuck with us.
 Those newer to buying art aren't used to older conventions of the art world, like why a piece is a good investment (we always believe in buying work you love, not that you hope to sell at a profit) or the pedigree of the gallerist standing before them.
 An artist's qualifications or which museum shows they were in may not resonate with these younger would-be collectors.
 However, narrative selling goes a very long way.
 Individual artists, whether representing themselves or being represented by a gallery, being present in a fair booth or in a gallery setting holds weight with newer collectors who want to meet the mind behind the work.
-If the artist can't be there, explaining more about the artist themselves and what the work means to them can really hit home with a generation that's interested in stories and relating others' experiences to their own.
+If the artist can't be there, letting your sales pitch touch more on the artist themselves and what the work means to them (versus the investment potential) can really hit home with a generation that's interested in stories and relating others' experiences to their own.
 Connection to the work is huge and these newer collectors want to to talk to you and learn about the art, so be forward and open with them.
 That personal touch goes a very long way!

 SHARE, SHARE, SHARE (third time's the charm!)